 Germs ranging from staph and HPV warts to ringworm and impetigo are located throughout the gym.
 All of these can live right on the handlebars of a stationary bike or an elliptical.
 Don’t assume everyone is wiping down their equipment as they should.
 Next time you want to use weights or any cardio equipment, clean up before and after.
 This way you guarantee yourself a safe workout and leave behind a courtesy for the next user.

 Your gym bag can be the home of various unwanted germs that enter your home if you’re not careful.
 As mentioned earlier, dark, warm, damp locations can harbor the growth of both fungal and bacterial germs.
 Athlete’s foot (or jock itch), for example, occurs due to the unclean treatment of apparel and footwear in your gym bag.
 To avoid getting a fungus such as this, bring along a spare bag for dirty clothes after your workout, and immediately place them in the laundry room when you get home.
 You should also change your socks and air out your shoes after use.
 Many gym bags now come with separate open-air compartments for footwear.

 It’s a hard reality to face, but, simply put, the gym is germy.
-Don’t let it stop you from keeping up with your workouts, though.
+Don’t let it stop you from keeping up with your workouts, though, especially if you’re being consistent with your Aaptiv workouts.
 Stay aware and bring wipes and hand sanitizer to do as much personal cleaning as you can.
 At the end of the day, some exposure to germs isn’t going to hurt you.
 Do your due diligence and get moving!